 NOTE: As of now, the supported jQuery versions range from 1.4.2 to 2.x.x.

-specified range, we recommend you to use the no Jquery version as it would
+the specified range, we recommend you to use the no Jquery version as

 To convert the VWO jQuery code snippet into a non-jQuery code snippet, set use_existing_jquery to true in your SmartCode.
 To learn about how to USE VWO for SPA's, refer to How to Use VWO for Single Page Applications